 The College reserves the right to investigate allegations of prohibited conduct in appropriate circumstances even in the absence of a complaint from a member of the College community.
 Results of any investigation involving prohibited conduct will be documented and coordinated through Human Resources and in cases involving students the Office of Student Rights and Responsibilities.

 Elizabethtown College is concerned and committed to the safety, security, and general well-being of its employees, students, and visitors to the campus.
 The College will not tolerate any type of violence in the workplace and will make every effort to prevent violent incidents from taking place.
 Threats, verbal or physical, threatening behavior, acts of violence, or any related conduct while on the College's premises or while conducting official business for the College are strictly prohibited.

 The College will respond promptly and decisively to violence, threatening behavior, and harassment on campus.
 Any act of misconduct will be investigated and appropriate action taken, which may include disciplinary action, termination of employment, arrest, and prosecution.
 Violence in the workplace may appear in different forms and can include direct or indirect threatening, verbal and physical assaults, domestic disputes, sabotage or behavior that disrupts and creates a hostile work environment.
 Unauthorized possession or use of firearms, or other dangerous weapons is prohibited.
 Dangerous weapons are any item used or could be used with the intent to cause harm, threaten, or intimidate.

-- Employees who either experience or observe an act of violence or threat of violence must immediately report the incident to Campus Security by calling Extension 1111.
+- Employees who either experience or observe an act of violence or threat of violence must immediately report the incident to Campus Safety by calling Extension 1111.
 Do not place yourself in peril.

-- Campus Security will notify the police department when appropriate for incidents of workplace violence involving firearms, bodily harm, and domestic disputes.
+- Campus Safety will notify the police department when appropriate for incidents of workplace violence involving firearms, bodily harm, and domestic disputes.